timboGithubMan/bHLH-RNA-Seq/README.md

 Then, DESeq2 was used to calculate differential expression
 	dds <- DESeq(dds)

-Then created results tables.
-Testing for the likelihood of log fold change to be at least greater than 0.41
+Then results tables were created by testing for the likelihood of log fold change to be at least greater than 0.41
     with a false discovery rate of 0.05. res_tableBA <- results(dds, contrast=c("Type", "B", "A"), alpha = 0.05, lfcThreshold = 0.41)